dotnet/docs/docs/core/tools/dotnet-new-sdk-templates.md

 - **`-minimal|--use-minimal-apis`**

   Create a project that uses the [ASP.NET Core minimal API](/aspnet/core/fundamentals/minimal-apis).
-Default is `false`, but this option is overridden by `--controllers`.
-Since the default for `--controllers` is `false`, entering `dotnet new webapi` without specifying either option creates a minimal API project.
+Default is `false`, but this option is overridden by `-controllers`.
+Since the default for `-controllers` is `false`, entering `dotnet new webapi` without specifying either option creates a minimal API project.

 - **`-ssp|--susi-policy-id <ID>`**